Overview

 • All transportation for the trek, including flights to and from Lukla.

-• Local guest house accommodation in the mountain.
+• Local guest house accommodation in the mountains.

 • Tented Camp & supplies (kitchen, toilet, sleeping bag, etc.).